markstringer-dti/markstringer-dti.github.io/dti.md

 And drawing distinctions between stories and bugs.
 I'm also fine with this.
 Once you get going, this is fine.
 Roughly, a story is a change that the product owner wants to make to the way the software behaves to make it do something new.
 A bug is a change that makes it behave in the way that's expected.

-##### A collection of backlog items - the backlog
+##### The project to do list
 The only other thing that you *really* need is a list of things to do.
-This is often called the backlog.

 What you do in planning is that you look at that list of things to do with the team and the product owner and decide, all together, on a shorter list.
-The sprint backlog.
+The sprint to do list.
 These are the things that the team is going to do in this sprint.

 And where do you put this list of things to do?
 To be honest, I've got a way that I like to do it.
 But I try not to force them on the team.
 This is tricky because most of these tools aren't free.
 They involve signing up to something and spending money.
 But I think the team should figure out all together what kind of thing they should use to communicate.